 To summarize our qualitative analysis procedure, the first author iteratively applied the codebook to 132 cases to update and better scope the definition of each privacy risk in active discussion with four other authors and constructed the initial codebook.
 Another author joined the coding process when the initial codebook was constructed.
 This author was trained with the codebook and independently coded the same set of 132 cases.
 The codes were then iteratively refined and discussed when disagreements occurred until both authors agreed on all codes in the codebook.
-To validate the inter-rater reliability, the two coders then independently coded another 65 cases (20% of our overall analysis pool; N=321) and reached a high agreement, with Cohen's Kappa larger than 0.8 on every type of risk (see Table 1).
+To validate the inter-rater reliability, the two coders then independently coded another 65 cases (20% of our overall analysis pool; N=321) and reached a high agreement, with Cohen's Kappa larger than 0.8 on every type of risk and averaging 0.94 on all types of risks (see Appendix Table 2).
 One coder then coded the rest of the 124 cases.
 The final codebook comprises 12 types of privacy risks that we identified across the corpus of 321 cases.
-In determining whether AI newly created, exacerbated, or not meaningfully changed the privacy risks identified in each incident, the two coders engaged in an item-by-item discussion for all 321 incidents.
+In determining whether AI newly created, exacerbated, or not meaningfully changed the privacy risks identified in each incident, the two coders engaged in an incident-by-incident discussion for all 321 incidents concerning the root cause of the privacy intrusions, as well as the role AI played in that root cause.
+The three themes - i.e., create, exacerbate, and no meaningful change - naturally emerged during this process.